keboola/connection-docs/components/index.md

 ### Configuration Rows
 There are components that support the concept of multiple configurations sharing some of their parameters.
-A typical example are database extractors, where multiple tables are extracted and they all share the same database credentials.
+A typical example are database data source connectors, where multiple tables are extracted and they all share the same database credentials.
 In such components, the configuration itself contains only the credentials and tables are stored in **configuration rows**.
 The *configuration* acts as an envelope for the *configuration rows*.

-The following example shows a configuration of the [AWS S3 extractor](/components/extractors/storage/aws-s3/) with three configuration rows:
+The following example shows a configuration of the [AWS S3 data source connector](/components/extractors/storage/aws-s3/) with three configuration rows:

 {: .image-popup}